 Zeke: Okay.
-We have a visitor today, Sue Husari, legendary wildland firefighter, first female Hotshot, and veteran leader in American wildland fire with a fire career spanning 5 decades.
+We have a visitor today, Sue Husari, legendary wildland firefighter, one of the first female Hotshots, and leader in American wildland fire with a fire career spanning 5 decades.
 Welcome to The Lookout, Sue!

 When did you know that you were going to have a career in fire?

 Sue Husari: Well, I never knew until it was over.
 I think it just happened.
 Like most firefighters, I started as a seasonal firefighter when I was in college and, at the time, I thought I was going to go to graduate school and study mycology, you know, mushrooms.
 That was the plan anyway.
 But I went to work firefighting, and then I got another job firefighting, and pretty soon, that’s what I did.
 And then I retired a lot of years later.